The Junior League of Lynchburg has served our community since 1926.

 Sheltered Industries and Bargain Mart both began in this decade.
 The Lynchburg Sheltered Industries provides a place of employment to the mentally and physically handicapped of the community.
 Today, over 85% of those participating learn new job skills and feel the pride of earning a paycheck.

 Bargain Mart began in 1963 and has raised over $800,000 throughout its history.
 Also known as Lynchburg’s Largest Indoor Yard Sale, Bargain Mart offer everything from baby equipment and designer clothes, to computers, skies and linens.
-It is currently held biannually, with the next one set to be held in the fall of 2017.

 The Kaleidoscope Festival was created by a joint effort of the JLL and the Chamber of Commerce.
 This yearly festival ran during the month of September and includes Art Shows, the Virginia Ten Miler and the JLL’s very own Day in the Park, a free family fun day with rides, games, exhibits and concessions which takes place the second Saturday each September.

 The Central Virginia Speech and Hearing Center was also started as a project of the JLL.

 Opportunity House was created to give teens an alternative to jail.
 It is now known as the Lynchburg Regional Juvenile Detention Center.